-GEONETCast Americas is a developing environmental data dissemination system that currently will use commercial satellites for broadcasting information over the Americas.
+GEONETCast Americas is an environmental data dissemination system that uses commercial satellites for broadcasting information over the Americas.
 It is a regional implementation of a global integrated GEONETCast system and is a component of the Global Earth Observation System of Systems.
 The objective is to enable increased availability and utilization of environmental information across the globe and to foster improved communication and decision making for diverse societal benefits.
 One of the driving forces is to increase access to environmental information through a relatively inexpensive delivery system based on commercial telecommunication standards so that user's costs are kept low.
-When this U.S./NOAA system is implemented in the fall of 2007, this vision can begin to be realized in the Americas and beyond through collaboration among all the GEONETCast Americas partners.
+As this system is enhanced and the user and provider community grows, this vision can be begin to be realized in the Americas and beyond through collaboration among all the GEONETCast Americas partners.